 Do you ever wake up at 4 in the morning eyes wide open, heart beating out of your chest in an ice-cold sweat?

-Any way you slice the ‘pie of concern’ the opportunities facing CEOs are tangible, visceral, palpable, and not imaginary.
+Anyway you slice your ‘pie of concern’ the opportunities facing CEOs are tangible, visceral, palpable, and real.

 Yet, no concern is more critical then a constant stream of leads, revenue, and cash.

 So how does a startup grow and get cash?

 Case study strategy how a local B2B startup business generated 100s of leads a months for 5 months.